Mingding Doctrine

 (1:09:57)

-- When a person feels that he cannot do it, besides building his confidence, reminding him to look at the trend, to take it step by step, and to strive, are there any other suggestions?
+1. When someone feels they are not good enough, besides building their confidence, reminding them to look at the trend, take it step by step, and strive diligently, are there any other suggestions?
 (Ben's question)

 (1:13:45)

-- Teacher, a sister I minister to is serving in a traditional church and usually takes care of her grandson at home.
-She usually comes to me when she needs healing and deliverance, but the number of times is very small.
-She herself said that although she prays and studies with us every day, she rarely has a deliverance reaction.
-When I listened to the teacher's Q&A today, I suddenly thought, can I ask her if she has encountered any problems in her ministry, and then start from this aspect to deal with the problems on her?
+1. Teacher, a sister I am pastoring is serving in a traditional church and usually takes care of her grandchildren at home.
+She occasionally comes to me for healing and deliverance, but not often.
+She herself says that although she prays and studies with us every day, she rarely has a deliverance reaction.
+Today, when listening to the teacher's Q&A, I suddenly thought, can I ask her if she has encountered any problems in her ministry and then start from this aspect to deal with the problems in her?
 (Yong Yuan's question)

 (1:17:43)

-- Teacher, a girl I minister to was paralyzed by ghosts since she was a child.
-Later, after graduating from university, she went to a Taoist temple to learn divination and made a lot of money, but her body also had problems.
-Then she could see ghosts at any time and could also manipulate ghosts.
-She did not dare to sleep during the day, and she would be paralyzed by ghosts as soon as she slept.
-I ministered to her to drive the ghosts out, and she also went to find a good job to do.
-After a period of time, she saw ghosts again.
-I also urged her to clean up the things that should be destroyed, and then she was fine again.
-As a result, the last time she saw ghosts again after watching horror movies on Douyin due to work needs.
-In the past, when she saw ghosts, the ghosts just looked at her gloomily.
-This time, when she saw ghosts, the ghosts would come over and beat her.
-In the process of ministering, I found that she was very self-righteous, ability-oriented, loved to take shortcuts, and loved the world.
-She did not want to be like this, and she was also repenting.
-In this situation, how should we effectively deal with ghosts?
+1. Teacher, a girl I am ministering to was oppressed by ghosts since she was a child.
+Later, after graduating from university, she went to a Taoist temple to learn divination and made a lot of money, but her health deteriorated.
+Then she could see ghosts at any time and even manipulate them.
+She didn't dare to sleep during the day because she would be oppressed by ghosts as soon as she slept.
+After ministering to her and driving out the ghosts, she found a good job and was doing well.
+After a while, she saw ghosts again.
+I also urged her to clean up the things that should be destroyed, and then she got better again.
+But recently, because she needed to watch horror movies on Douyin for work, she saw ghosts again.
+In the past, when she saw ghosts, the ghosts just looked at her gloomily, but this time, the ghosts would come over and beat her.
+In the process of ministering to her, I found that she is very self-righteous, ability-oriented, loves to take shortcuts, and loves the world.
+She doesn't want to be like this either and is repenting.
+In this situation, how should we effectively deal with the ghosts?
 (Nisan's question)

 (1:21:18)

-- Teacher, a sister I have been ministering to for almost half a year recently became very anxious because her half-year-old granddaughter was diagnosed with cat cry syndrome and developmental delay by the hospital.
-Her daughter was also baptized, but she was a nominal Christian.
-After the incident, this sister fell into a delusion, thinking that how could someone protected by God encounter such a thing?
-I told her: The curse on people today is because people violated God in the past, and the child's problems are all the mother's problems.
+1. Teacher, a sister I have been pastoring for almost half a year recently had her half-year-old granddaughter diagnosed with cat cry syndrome and developmental delay by the hospital, and the whole family is very anxious.
+Her daughter was also baptized, but she is a nominal Christian.
+After the incident, this sister fell into confusion, thinking, how could someone protected by God encounter such a thing?
+I told her: The curse on people today is because people violated God in the past, and the child's problem is the mother's problem.
 I encouraged her to tell her daughter the spiritual knowledge she learned in the church, but she said, my daughter is in a bad mood now, and I dare not tell her.
-Then she believed that the children of her sisters were only baptized, and she could not accept what I said that the child's problems were all the mother's problems, and said that she could not accept what I said.
-Teacher, my question is, when I know that her inner logical system and faith cannot accept what I said, is it too rigid for me to tell her so bluntly?
+Then she believes that the children of her sisters were also just baptized, and she cannot accept what I said about the child's problem being the mother's problem, and she cannot accept what I said.
+Teacher, my question is, knowing that her internal logical system and faith cannot accept what I said, is it too rigid for me to tell her so bluntly?
 How should I handle this matter?
 (Vivian)

 (1:22:56)

-- Knowing that it is important to grow, but when I see that my child is not obedient, I will still be anxious to preach to her and scold her.
-How can I be calm and stable, and keep and follow God's word?
+1. Knowing that it is important to grow, but when I see that my child is not obedient, I still rush to lecture her and scold her.
+How can I be calm and stable, and carefully keep and follow God's Word?

 (1:25:09)

-- Teacher, a sister I minister to came to us because her son owed more than one million in online gambling.
-She used to work in a factory, but recently quit her job in the factory and started her own snack stall.
-When she encountered problems in her stall, I kept teaching her that nothing is impossible with God, and that no matter what problems she encounters, she must learn to trust God, and God can solve them.
-Later, she trusted God every day when she did business and received many of God's graces.
-Regarding her son's problem, from the beginning I told her that it was because she valued her child too much and indulged in the child's flesh too much, and she also agreed with this point, but she still panics when she encounters her son's problem, either worrying that her son is hungry or worrying that her son is not living well, and she will not trust God.
-Every time I correct her for these problems, she sincerely says that she recognizes her problems and has not overcome them this time.
-In this situation, how should I handle it?
-Should I let her sow her own seeds and wait until she pays for her actions before saying anything?
+1. Teacher, a sister I am pastoring came to us because her son owed more than one million yuan in online gambling debts.
+She used to work in a factory, but recently she quit her job and started her own snack stall.
+When she encountered problems at her stall, I kept teaching her that nothing is impossible with God, and no matter what problems she encounters, she must learn to trust God, and God can solve them.
+Later, she trusted God every day when she was doing business and received many of God's graces.
+Regarding her son's problem, from the beginning, I told her that it was because she valued her child too much and indulged her child's flesh too much, and she agreed with this point, but she still panics when she encounters her son's problem, worrying about whether her son is hungry or whether her son is living well, and she just doesn't trust God.
+Every time I discipline her for these problems, she sincerely says that she recognizes her problem and that she has failed to overcome it again this time.
+How should I handle this situation?
+Should I just let her sow her own seeds and wait until she pays the price for her actions before saying anything?
 (Yong Yuan's question)

 (1:29:36)

-- When family members are not in a pastoral relationship, the devil rarely disturbs, but once a pastoral relationship is established with family members, the devil disturbs madly.
-What is the reason?
+1. When family members are not in a pastoral relationship, the devil rarely disturbs, but once a pastoral relationship is established with family members, the devil frantically disturbs.
+What is the reason for this?

 (1:30:17)

-- Teacher, how can we grasp the measure in the process of ministering to family members and bring family members who do not like to learn from ignorance to knowledge, so that the person being ministered to can strive rather than be perfunctory?
+1. Teacher, how can I grasp the proper measure in the process of pastoring family members, bringing family members who do not like to study from ignorance to knowledge, so that the person being pastored can strive diligently instead of just going through the motions?
 If I lead him in Bible study, what aspects of self-improvement should I pay attention to?
-What aspects should I pay attention to when making a plan to be more effective?
+What aspects should I pay attention to when making plans to be more effective?
 (Bezalel)

 null